 RATP Group and its subsidiary RATP Dev take a new step forward

 In March 2011 the ownership of Yellow Buses moved to RATP Dev when the merger between Veolia Transport and Transdev prompted RATP to withdraw from the shareholding in the capital of Transdev in return for a transfer of assets equal to the value of its equity investment (25.66%).
 Sixteen Transdev-Veolia companies and 6500 staff members joined RATP Group through its subsidiary RATP Dev, which focuses on managing transport network operations in France and internationally.

 The integration was a strategic one for RATP Group, which is establishing a direct presence in Switzerland and the United Kingdom and is also bolstering its presence in Italy, where it has become the country’s No. 1 foreign urban transport operator.
 RATP Group is also consolidating its presence in France with operations acquired in new regions to offer their authorities responsible for transport, a new and credible alternative.

 Since then, the company has continued in invest in new vehicles and innovative technology, whilst working closely with the local community, such as educational trips to schools and involvement with AFC Bournemouth.
-Local charities, community groups and good causes are also supported by the company, such as through the innovative Carbon Stoppers initiative, which to date has raised almost £20,000 for good causes.
+Local charities, community groups and good causes are also supported by the company, such as through the innovative Carbon Stoppers initiative, which since it was launched in December 2008, has raised £30,000 for good causes.
 It is thought to be the first of its kind in the UK bus industry and reduces congestion, improves the environment and benefits the people of Bournemouth, Poole and Christchurch.
-Further details about this scheme can be found at https://www.yellowbuses.co.uk/carbon-stoppers
+Further details about this scheme can be found at: https://www.yellowbuses.co.uk/carbon-stoppers